s-h-a-d-o-w/alfc/README.md

 ## Development notes

-Frontend has all knowledge of what the returned values are, so if anything, it should be the one to parse them (little endian problem).
-Return hex strings in an async manner on both platforms to allow for a unified API.

-In direction frontend -> server, arguments are not provided as hex strings, since WMI uses named arguments and it is easier to strip this info and convert to a hex string for Linux.
+In the direction frontend -> server, arguments are not provided as hex strings, since WMI uses named arguments and it is easier to strip this info and convert to a hex string for Linux.

-Websocket went rogue once and kept sending status requests even though UI wasn't open any more.
+A websocket went rogue once and kept sending status requests even though the UI wasn't open any more.
 Probably due to dev stuff with hot reload.
-Still - if users experience it, can be resolved through running Resource Monitor as admin and finding what is connected to port 3001.
+Still - if a user ever experiences this, it can be resolved through running Resource Monitor as admin and finding what is connected to port 5522.

 ## Wishlist